Realty Income: Reliable Dividends Are Not Overrated

 Assuming that GNL can get more debts at the same rate it currently pays, it funds deals with 55% equity and 45% debt.
 With a debt cost of 2.7% (its mortgage debt so the rate is lower than for unencumbered debt), that gives a cost of 6.049% using 55% equity and 45% debt.

-Realty Income uses a lot less mortgage debt and more unencumbered debt in particular bonds, so its debt cost is somewhat higher at 3.87% as of Q1 2017.
-With its capital structure being ~75% equity that gives a cost of 5.528%.
+Realty Income uses a lot less mortgage debt and more unencumbered debt in particular bonds, so its debt cost is somewhat higher at 3.87% as of Q1 2017, with its capital structure being ~75% equity that gives a cost of 5.528%.
 Clearly with these numbers, Realty Income can pay more for a property and still be profitable than can GNL.

 A big question to be answered about my costing analysis here is the assumption that both companies can get new debt at the average cost of the debt they currently hold.